-Last year, two friends and I decided to found the New Work Berlin Meetup group with the aim to uncover everything that is related to New Work.
+In 2017, Friederike Euwens, Thomas Klein and I (Richard Schentke) decided to found the New Work Berlin Meetup group with the aim to uncover everything that is related to New Work.
 Our mission is to help our growing community of enthusiasts to pick the best approaches that are already out there.
 Every month, we therefore invite experts who introduce a new topic that relates to changing working environments.
 Our guests openly discuss different views and own experiences, which leaves everybody with a new impression of what already works in different companies and what might be adopted or modified.
 Lots of them connect there to intensify the exchange afterwards, some even start their own event series with a focus on one special method.

 So when you think about approaches that will change the way you work inside of a company, you should inform yourself about: